None of these are required, but they may help to make your experience more enjoyable and comfortable.

 - A few of the classes require small fees for materials that the instructors have purchased or spent time gathering.
 You may want to bring some pocket money in case you wish to take any of these classes.

-- Spending money for our Camp Store, which is filled with high-quality goods, artifacts and specialty items created by many of our instructors and students.
+- Spending money for our Craft Vendors, which will offer high-quality goods, artifacts and specialty items.
 Do your holiday shopping here!

 - Rolling cart or wagon to truck your stuff from the shuttle drop-off point at the Registration Desk to your selected campsite.

 - Propane stove (if you prefer cooking on your own rather than the communal kitchen)

 - Solar shower bag (available online and at camping stores for as little as $20)

 - Bathing suit and towel, though we cannot guarantee lake swimming will be available.